Sport in Europe: Rugby league

 Rugby league is popular in northern England, where the sport formed in 1895.

 The Great Britain national team first played in 1908, and entered the World Cup until 1992 and the Tri-Nations until 2006.
 Great Britain has won the World Cup three times, whereas France has been runner-up twice.

 Clubs from England compete in the only fully professional league, the Super League, as well as the Challenge Cup competition.

+Attendances

+In the 2025 European rugby league season, the following clubs recorded an average home league attendance of at least 10,000: